 - Blood in the urine or semen

 - Continual pain in the bones, including in lower back, pelvis, hips or thighs.
-This is typically only experienced by patients with metastatic prostate cancer.
+This is typically only experienced by patients whose prostate cancer has spread to their bones (metastatic prostate cancer).

 These symptoms do not always mean you have prostate cancer.
-Sometimes, the part of the prostate around the urethra may keep growing, causing a condition called benign prostatic hyperplasia (BPH).
+Sometimes these symptoms may be related to benign prostatic hyperplasia (BPH), a non-cancerous condition in which the prostate increases in size and may cause urination problems.
 While BPH needs to be treated, it is not prostate cancer.
 Other non-cancerous conditions could also cause these symptoms, so it is important to discuss them with your doctor.

 Some cases of prostate cancer can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.